Joon-Klaps/viralgenie/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

-**Joon-Klaps/viralgenie** is a bioinformatics best-practice analysis pipeline for A pipeline to reconstruct consensus genomes and identify intrahost variants from metagenomic sequencing data or enriched based sequencing data like hybrid capture. .
+**Joon-Klaps/viralgenie** is a bioinformatics best-practice analysis pipeline for reconstructing consensus genomes and to identify intra-host variants from metagenomic sequencing data or enriched based sequencing data like hybrid capture.

 ## Pipeline summary